 वृणीश्व पुत्रं सकलं विहाय दुःखं प्रतीच्छस्व सुतं त्वमेव ।।

-Adopt my son, Andhak, who is as powerful and invisible as you.
+Adopt my son, Andhak, who is as powerful and invincible as you.
 Forget everything, and accept him as your own son.

 Saying this, Mahadev, along with Parvati, gave away their son to Hirankyaksha.
 After receiving an heir to the throne, Hiranyaksha did not stop there.
 He continued his Tapasya for a few more years, receiving different boons from Brahma.
 Defeating the gods, he conquered all the worlds and started his demonic rule.
 In the form of Varaha, Vishnu killed him and freed earth from his demonic claws.
 To avenge his brother, Hiranyakashipu did the same and met his fate when Vishnu took the form of Lord Narasimha and tore his stomach.